-Name of statue the Name of dues Amount (in Lakhs) Period to which the amount relates Income Act, 1961 Tax Income Tax Demand 5.08 AY 2013-14 Commissioner of Income Tax (Appeal) Income Act, 1961 Tax Income Tax Demand 243.82 AY 2014-15 Commissioner of Income Tax (Appeal) Income Act, 1961 Tax Income Tax Demand 137.93 AY 2015-16 Commissioner of Income Tax (Appeal) Income Act, 1961 Tax Income Tax Demand 39,777.33 AY 2018-19 Commissioner of Income Tax (Appeal)
+Name of statue the Name of dues Amount (in Lakhs) Period to which the amount relates Forum where th dispute is pending ne Income Act, 1961 Тах Income Tax Demand 5.08 AY 2013-14 Commissioner configuration Income Tax (Appeal) of Income Act, 1961 Тах Income Tax Demand 243.82 AY 2014-15 Commissioner configuration Income Tax (Appeal) of Income Act, 1961 Тах Income Tax Demand 137.93 AY 2015-16 Commissioner configuration Income Tax (Appeal) of Income Act, 1961 Тах Income Tax Demand 39,777.33 AY 2018-19 Commissioner configuration Income Tax (Appeal) of

-- (viii) On the basis of our examination of the books of accounts and records, there are no transactions that are there which is not recorded in the books of account that have been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (43 of 1961), hence clause 3 (viii) is not applicable to the company. - (ix) On the basis of our examination of the books of accounts and records and in our opinion, there is no default in repayment of loans or other borrowings or in the payment of interest thereon to any lender. - (b) According to the information and explanations are given to us and on the basis of our audit procedures, we report that the company has not been declared willful defaulter by any bank or financial institution or government or any government authority. - (c) The Company has not taken any term loan during the year and there are no outstanding term loans at the beginning of the year and hence, reporting under clause 3(ix)(c) of the Order is not applicable. - (d) According to the information and explanations given to us and the procedures performed by us, and on an overall examination of the financial statements of the company, we report that no funds raised on a short-term basis have, prima facie, been used for long-term purposes by the company. - (e) According to the information and explanations are given to us and on an overall examination of the financial statements of the company, we report that the company has not taken any funds from any entity or person on account of or to meet the obligations of its subsidiaries, associates or joint ventures except below.
+- (viii) On the basis of our examination of the books of accounts and records, there are no transactions that are there which is not recorded in the books of account that have been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (43 of 1961), hence clause 3 (viii) is not applicable to the company. - (ix) (a) On the basis of our examination of the books of accounts and records and in our opinion, there is no default in repayment of loans or other borrowings or in the payment of interest thereon to any lender. - (b) According to the information and explanations are given to us and on the basis of our audit procedures, we report that the company has not been declared willful defaulter by any bank or financial institution or government or any government authority. - (c) The Company has not taken any term loan during the year and there are no outstanding term loans at the beginning of the year and hence, reporting under clause 3(ix)(c) of the Order is not applicable. - (d) According to the information and explanations given to us and the procedures performed by us, and on an overall examination of the financial statements of the company, we report that no funds raised on a short-term basis have, prima facie, been used for long-term purposes by the company. - (e) According to the information and explanations are given to us and on an overall examination of the financial statements of the company, we report that the company has not taken any funds from any entity or person on account of or to meet the obligations of its subsidiaries, associates or joint ventures except below.